 Knowing just a bit of the language can revolutionize your trip.
 It can help you meet local people (which is why you’re on the road, right?), sample ‘real’ cuisine in restaurants, feel like you belong, or simply end up in the right place for a change.

-The Pimsleur Method was developed by a professional linguist, Paul Pimsleur, and is based on his research in the 1960s.
-It has been the gold standard for home audio language learning for decades - and that's also part of its downside.
-It was designed for the cassette area, when the only possibility was forward and rewind.
-The method moved on to CDs and now has downloads and online versions but the approach and methodology haven't changed since then so yes, it's a little old-fashioned.
+The Pimsleur Approach was developed by a professional linguist, Paul Pimsleur, and is based on his research in the 1960s.
+It has been the gold standard for home audio language learning for decades – and that’s also part of its downside.
+This learn a language program was designed for the cassette era, when the only possibility was forward and rewind.
+The method moved on to CDs and now has downloads and online versions but the approach and methodology haven’t changed since then so yes, it’s a little old-fashioned.

 BUT – old-fashioned doesn’t mean you should stay away!
 The Pimsleur language learning system is based on repetition at intervals: you repeat a phrase right after you hear it, then a little later, and a bit later still.
 It’s simple and straightforward but for complex languages, I find the phrases a bit convoluted.
 That said, I’ve tried samples but have not tried to learn an entire language with it.

 If you have a certain level of discipline, this could be right for you.
 Try a free lessons and decide.